bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 <center><img src="images/timing_segmentanalysis.png"/></center>

 ---
-title: Exercise: Create segment store module
+# Exercise: Create segment store module

 - Reset to **TRACECOMPASS6.1_START**
 - `ProcessingLatencyModule` is created for you with some **TODOS**. plugin.xml is already filled.